 Today, it is common to see the union of 2 people from different religious background.
 Read about difference in religion in marriage.

 “Different religious beliefs make for bad company.”
 This is a quote I read from a Hillel Mailing List.
-In marriage, the issue of religion is crucial to ensure that it lasts a lifetime.
+The 'religion in marriage' issue can last a lifetime.
 Families have broken up due to incompatibility in religious beliefs.

 Often, religion has been credited as a yardstick for the success of a marriage.
 However, this is not always applicable to every situation.

 Today, it is common to see the union of 2 people from different religious background.
 In fact, these marriages have been quite successful and fruitful.

 Religion in marriage: The reality and how to handle it

 My relationship with my husband is an example.
 I married a man from a religious group different from mine.
 He is not just simply a believer but a former seminarian who studied for 9 years to become a priest.